SpiritsInObjects/spiritsInObjects/docs/manual/README.md

 SpiritsInObjects is a software tool that provides a means for sonifying and sequencing a set of images, sonifying entire videos and visualizing MIDI or audio.
 It is meant to aid in the process of creating optical sound films by allowing a user to import a set of images, organize/sequence them onto a timeline in either repeating or unique patterns, listen to the sounds that they produce, and output results in three formats:

-1. playback within the program
+1. preview playback within the program
-2. a WAV file
+2. a WAV file (of sonified video or images)
-3. an Adobe After Effects Expressions script.
+3. a MOV video (of sequences or visualized audio)

-This manual will guide you through the SpiritsInObjects program and show you how to implement the After Effects Expressions script for further image processing.
+This manual will guide you through the SpiritsInObjects program.

 ## II.
 Getting Started

 **A. Creating your image-set:**

 **i.
+Dimensions:**
+SpiritsInObjects will accept images and video of any dimensions, but for the purposes of making sound-on-film video, 16x9 is the ideal dimension ratio.

+**i.
 Soundtrack location:**
 SpiritsInObjects attempts to recreate the sounds that are produced by the optical sound component within 16mm projectors.
-These sound devices work by reading light that passes through the soundtrack portion (the side without the sprocket-holes) of Super16mm film.
-SpiritsInObjects only analyzes the right 28% of each image.
+These sound devices work by reading light that passes through the soundtrack portion (the side without the sprocket-holes) of single perf 16mm film.
+SpiritsInObjects only analyzes the right 19% of each image.
-Any data to the left of this portion is ignored and doesn’t affect the sound in any way.
+Any visual data to the left of this portion is ignored and doesn’t affect the sound in any way.
-Therefore, when creating images for use with this program, make sure to note that you will only be hearing the right 28% of each image.
+Therefore, when creating images for use with this program, make sure to note that you will only be hearing the right 19% of each image.

 **ii.
 Filename organization:**
 Another important detail to note while preparing your images is their filename.